-col: column index of the table slot (0-based).
+Col: column index of the table slot (0-based).

-Option 3: This new column could be added for a formal argument name.
+Option 3: A new column could be added for a formal argument name.
 There would be four columns:

-- Column 1: Argument Number (integer, 1 or greater). - Column 2: Argument Name, one word, possibly camel cased, e.g. "poolElevation". - Column 3: Argument Type (e.g. OBJECT or NUMERIC) - Column 4: Meaning sometimes one or two words, and often one or more sentences.
+- Column 1: Argument Number (integer, 1 or greater). - Column 2: Argument Name (NEW). - Column 3: Argument Type (e.g. OBJECT or NUMERIC) - Column 4: Meaning (argument description, with possible improvements).